hydroper-jet/lang/spec/1.0/source/src/interfaces.md

 # Interfaces

 An interface as denoted by the `interface` keyword represents an abstract object type.
-An interface is reflected as a <i>Class</i> object.
+An interface is reflected as a `Class` object.

 Interfaces consist of a small number of internal properties, described in the following table: